Max-Gulda/Cordic-Math/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-COordinate Rotation DIgital Computer
+The cordic algorithm is a simple and efficient algorithm to calculate trigonometric functions, hyperbolic functions, square roots, multiplications, divisions, exponentials, logarithms and more.
+The cordic algorithm dates back to 1956 but still work great for microcontrollers.

-The cordic algorithm is used for calculating various functions such as trigonometric.
-This implementation in C is for calculating some of these with fixed point arithmetics.
+Cordic uses simple simple bit-shift operations for several computing tasks.

 <p align="right">(<a href="#top">back to top</a>)</p>